ChosunOne/tarp.nvim/README.md

 ```

 ## Usage
-There are two user commands:
+There are four user commands:
 - `TarpToggle`: Toggles visibility of coverage information
 - `TarpTest`: Runs the specified testing command (defaulting to `cargo tarpaulin`) to collect updated coverage information.
+- `TarpShow`: Shows any loaded coverage information in the sign gutter that was previously hidden.
+- `TarpHide`: Hides any loaded coverage information in the sign gutter.

 `tarpaulin` should be configured to output `JSON` reports, and the `report_dir` and `report_name` for Tarp should be configured to match the generated report artifact.
 You can see more information on how to configure the format and location of `tarpaulin` reports in their [documentation](https://github.com/xd009642/tarpaulin?tab=readme-ov-file#tarpaulin).